joseflindkvist/DD2482-tutorial/Localstack/intro/intro.md

 - Set up LocalStack to simulate AWS services.
 - Create a Lambda function and an S3 bucket.
 - Set up an event trigger to invoke the Lambda function when a file is uploaded to S3.
-- Create a DynamoDB table using localstack, with and without a Lambda function.
+- Create and Interact with a DynamoDB Table
+- Modifying Lambda to Interact with DynamoDB

 Click **Start** to start setting up LocalStack!